 If lichen sclerosus is not treated, it may progress and change the appearance of the genital area as the outer and inner lips of the vulva fuse (stick together) and bury the clitoris.
 The opening of the vagina can become narrowed, and cracks, fissures, and thickened, scarred skin in the genital and anal area can make sexual intercourse or genital examination painful.
 LS does not affect the inner reproductive organs, such as the vagina and uterus.

 Features of genital LS in men — In men, lichen sclerosus may appear on the head of the penis.
 Men who develop lichen sclerosus are usually uncircumcised (they have not had the foreskin of the penis removed), and the foreskin can become tight, shrunken, and scarred over the head of the penis.
 Men with lichen sclerosus may also have problems pulling back the foreskin and may experience decreased sensation at the tip of the penis, painful erections, or problems with urination .

 Features of LS in other areas — LS may also cause lesions to occur in areas outside the genitals, especially the upper body, breasts, and upper arms.
 These lesions tend to be white, flat or raised, and are not as itchy as the affected skin of the genitals and anus.

 LICHEN SCLEROSUS DIAGNOSIS

-Providers typically use the following methods to diagnose lichen sclerosus.
+Providers typically use the following methods to diagnose lichen sclerosus (LS).

 History and physical examination — A medical history and physical examination of the vulvar and anal areas will be done, looking for the signs and symptoms of lichen sclerosus.